tens-ml/eecs4315/project/READ_ME.txt

 The LNT specification of the system can be found in the following files:
     (1) moodleV0.lnt
-    (2) moodleV1.lnt - Bug fixed where the System Admin is unable to enroll the student
+    (2) moodleV1.lnt - Bug fixed where the System Admin is unable to enroll the student (3) moodleV2.lnt
+        (i)  Inclusion of different assignment grades
+        (ii) Utilization of different variables instead of just invoking "use" command and treating them as generic placeholders.

 The corresponding test purposes, written in MCL language, can be found in the following files:
     (1)  prop1.mcl